LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/04-Testing-Fuzzing-and-fixing-things.md

 +},
 ```

-This time, the problem is in our `match` function, which takes a string and recurses on a substring.
+This time, the problem is in our `match` function, which takes a string and recurs on a substring.

 ```go
 // fsm_test.go